 difficulty concentrating, feelings of worthlessness, and thoughts

-of suicide.
+of suicide (see also Chapter 25: Psychiatric Disorders).
 Low energy or fatigue is a particularly common symptom

 There are several clinical surveys for depression screening.